ababber/_llms/README.md

 # _llms

+> Notes for my journey through llms.

 ## to do

 * [ ] determine max settings on local environment
 * [ ] download compatible models from [hugging face models](https://huggingface.co/models)

-> Notes for my journey through llms.
+* [ ] research a solution to manage hugging face models locally
+* [ ] `brew doctor`, determine how `Unbrewed dylibs, header files, and static libraries...` were generated, and cleanup

 ## `llama.cpp` notes